vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 ---
 title: Take response actions on a device in Microsoft Defender for Endpoint
-description: Take response actions on a device such as isolating devices, collecting an investigation package, managing tags, running an av scan, and restricting app execution. ms.service: defender-endpoint ms.author: diannegali
+description: Take response actions on a device such as isolating devices, collecting an investigation package, managing tags, running an antivirus scan, and restricting app execution. ms.service: defender-endpoint ms.author: diannegali
 author: diannegali